- 1 Why People Fall Overboard

 Excess Alcohol/Drug Consumption and Intoxication

-According to foxnews.com, Jim Walker, a maritime attorney general, holds that 40 percent of the overboard fallings are caused by alcohol consumption, while the others could fit into the 60 percent.
+According to foxnews.com, Jim Walker, a maritime attorney general, holds that 40 percent of the overboard fallings are caused by alcohol consumption.

-In addition to this, the cruise lines claim to carry out precautionary measures to handle the situation of overboard fallings.
-Structural barriers, uniform minimum railings which are like four feet high, with other measures to prevent a fall.
-But when the alcohol is brought into contemplation, we know that the impossible becomes possible.
+The cruise lines claim to carry out precautionary measures to handle overboard fallings.
+Some of those measures include structural barriers, four feet high railings, and other measures that help prevent a fall.
+But when alcohol is brought into the equation, the impossible becomes possible.

 Suicide is another threatening cause for overboard falling.
 People fall overboard to end their pain and suffering.